 What is the food like?

 Slovakian food is fresh and hearty and staples include pork, poultry, cheese, pastry, potatoes, onions and garlic.
-Lentil and vegetable stews are also common, as is wild game, pasta and the Gnocchi dish "Bryndzove Halušky."
+Lentil and vegetable stews are also common, as is wild game, pasta and the dish bryndzove halušky – small potato dumplings with cheese.
 You'll have plenty of time to stock up on local food for lunches while out hiking.

 What is the accommodation like?

 You'll stay at the Hotel U Leva, a family-run, 3-star hotel in a restored Medieval building right in the heart of town.
 Rooms are en-suite and include Wi-Fi, satellite TV, and a minibar.
-The guesthouse also has a cafe that serves a fresh breakfast each day.
+The hotel serves a delicious fresh breakfast each day.

 Krakow Airport, Poland